Contagious Diseases (Animals) Act 1892

 The Contagious Diseases (Animals) Act 1892 (55 & 56 Vict. c.
 47) was an act of the Parliament of the United Kingdom passed by Lord Salisbury's Conservative government.

-Local authorities were not making sufficient use of powers to combat animal diseases so the Act introduced central control over the slaughter of infected animals and the payment of compensation.
+Local authorities were not making sufficient use of powers to combat animal diseases so the act introduced central control over the slaughter of infected animals and the payment of compensation.

+Subsequent developments

+The whole act was repealed by section 78 of, and the fifth schedule to, the Diseases of Animals Act 1894 (57 & 58 Vict. c.
+57), which came into force on 25 August 1894.